AC & Heating Installation, Service, & Repair in Green Valley FAQ’s

 Q: Which requires more power — running a house’s air conditioning system or its heating system?

-A: The answer depends on what type of heating you have.
+The answer depends on what type of heating you have.
 Typically, you use more energy to air

 condition than you do to heat, due to the environment your air conditioner has to work in.
 The